-The ACT Rhino Fund generated support of R 9.75 million between 1 January 2012 and 28 February 2015, R 3.2 million of which was raised during the 2014 financial year.
+The ACT Rhino Fund generated support of more than R10 million!
 This could not have been achieved without the generosity of South African citizens, businesses, charitable foundations, schools, shopping centres, the tourism and adventure sports sectors and from Skydive for Rhinos participants – ACT’s rhino fundraising and awareness campaign in 2011 and 2012.

 Please help us continue to raise funds: click here to go to our ACT Rhino Fund GivenGain page and find out more.